Yoël Armougom

-Yoël Armougom (born 5 June 1998) is a French professional footballer who plays as a left-back for Greek Super League club Panserraikos.
+Yoël Armougom (born 5 June 1998) is a French professional footballer who plays as a left-back for Super League Greece 2 club Panserraikos.

 Career

 Armougom joined Caen in 2016, arriving from Saint-Denis FC.
 Armogoum made his professional debut for Caen in a 1–0 Coupe de la Ligue over Lorient on 24 October 2017.
 He made his Ligue 1 debut in a 1–0 win over Troyes on 28 October 2017.

 On 16 June 2022, Armougom signed a three-year contract with Sochaux.

 Personal life

 Armougom's father, Yoland, was a triple jumper of Malagasy descent.